Link to Facebook

 Exchanging Cryptocurrency Back into Fiat Currency

-When a person sells their coins back to fiat currency, they declare a gain/loss based upon the difference between what they received when converting crypto currencies into US dollars and what they originally paid when purchasing said cryptocurrencies with US dollars exchanges Coinbase.
+When a person sells their coins back to fiat currency, they declare a gain/loss based upon the difference between what they received when converting crypto currencies into US dollars.
+And what they originally paid when purchasing said cryptocurrencies with US dollars exchanges Coinbase.

 Mining New Coins

 Mining coins is very similar to buying them.
-Since you’re using your computer’s hardware and electricity, these are considered business expenses and can therefore be deducted from the amount of income you earn through mining cryptocurrency.
+Since you’re using your computer’s hardware and electricity.
+These are considered business expenses and can therefore be deducted from the amount of income you earn through mining cryptocurrency.
 You will have to file a Schedule C form for being self-employed.
 After deducting your expenses, the remaining balance will constitute a profit or loss depending upon whether it was positive income or a loss.

-It’s important to note that while the IRS has yet to create any official rules regarding cryptos, they have been issuing guidance on how digital currencies should be treated for tax purposes since 2014, now IRS treating crypto as capital assets.
+It’s important to note that while the IRS has yet to create any official rules regarding cryptos.
+They have been issuing guidance on how digital currencies should be treated for tax purposes since 2014, now IRS treating crypto as capital assets.
 And even in light of all this ambiguity around taxes: one thing remains certain- penalties for noncompliance remain high!
 So, make sure you get good at tracking down those records… before April 15 rolls around again next year!

 What Crypto Currency Tax Software Should I Use?